irisnet/irisnet/WHITEPAPER.md

-Contractual relationships are a fundamental building block of human society and the importance of blockchain technology lies in providing a very efficient and cost effective way of realizing reliable contractual relationships.
-For the first time, trust is not needed (which is also very costly to establish) when multiple parties participate in sophisticated business interactions.
+Contractual relationships are a fundamental building block of human society and the importance of blockchain technology lies in providing a very efficient and cost effective way of realizing reliable contractual
+relationships: for the first time, trust (which is also very costly to establish) is not needed when multiple parties participate in sophisticated business interactions.
 It has been said that blockchain technology provides the most important elements for distributed business to take place: lifting network effect and very low transaction cost.
 More and more people see the potential of